2016 Florida Democratic presidential primary

 The 2016 Florida Democratic presidential primary took place on March 15 in the U.S. state of Florida as one of the Democratic Party's primaries ahead of the 2016 presidential election.

 On the same day, the Democratic Party held primaries in Illinois, Missouri, North Carolina and Ohio, while the Republican Party held primaries in the same five states, including their own Florida primary, plus the Northern Mariana Islands.

-Clinton's landslide was fueled by support from retirees, and Jewish and Latino voters in South Florida.
+Clinton's landslide was fueled by support from retirees, Jewish and Latino voters in South Florida.

 Debates and forums

 March 2016 debate in Miami

 On March 9, 2016, the Democratic Party held an eighth presidential debate at Miami Dade College in Miami, Florida.
 It was broadcast through a partnership between Univision and The Washington Post.